domain-reviewer

 • Where plan artifacts are stored

-Before auditing, read the mode's convention files for the compliance standards to check against.
+Before auditing, read the client overlay's convention files for the compliance standards to check against.

 On Trigger

-2. Detect mode from user's words (see Mode Detection table above)
+2. Detect mode from the user's words and current context (see Mode Detection table above).

 Audit Mode: Orchestrator Behavior